smith981/smith981.github.com/_posts/2013-06-10-why-im-deleting-my-google-account.md

 **Effective this week, I am deleting my Google account.**

 * I already scheduled my Facebook account for permanent deletion (I always hated it anyway).

 * I haven't used any Microsoft online services since college.
 I enjoy the occasional X-Box 360 game but, in light of the [creepy always-watching / always-listening design of the new X-Box One](http://www.policymic.com/articles/44687/xbox-1-4-reasons-gamers-are-seriously-concerned), I will not be sending buying any more of their junk.

 * I haven't used AOL since high school.

 * I have a grand total of one YouTube video.

 * Due to my job I might be forced to remain on Skype, but I will actively work to find a replacement.

 * Realistically, I'm sure that AT&T is just as guilty as Verizon in turning over telephone metadata to the government surveillance creeps.
 At this time, I have no realistic alternative to keeping my cell phone service. *But, rest assured, when I find a reasonable alternative, they will be losing my business as well.*

-This is not the empty protestation of some luddite.
+This is not the empty protest of some luddite.
 I am a professional web developer that has, until this time, used Google extensively.
 I expect to suffer some inconvenience and even lost business for making this decision.
 I accept whatever consequences may come as the price of liberty.

 Considering the fate that awaits Edward Snowden, **and that he understands what will happen to him as a result of his courageous disclosure**, my inconvenience over the loss of Google is but a pittance.